 Monitor AWS Elastic Load Balancer performance by keeping an eye on the number of rejected connections to follow your ELB's ability to properly connect to a target and route a request.
 Measure the number of rules and bytes processed by the Application ELB.
 Applications Manager's ELB monitoring tool enables you to gain insight into several performance stats like the number of concurrent (active and new) connections between clients and load balancer and, between the load balancer and targets.

 Use Applications Manager's ELB monitoring tool to monitor the number of healthy targets registered with the Application Elastic Load Balancer.
 Maintain a Healthy Host Count by tracking healthy instances.
 A reduced number of registered healthy hosts can increase latency, so set up alerts to make sure you have enough healthy instances to service incoming requests.

 Applications Manager's ELB monitoring tool gathers statistics on the number of Client and Server errors generated by the load balancer.
 With it, you can measure the number of TLS connections that could not successfully establish a session between your load balancer and its registered instances.
 Identify potential causes for the error and set up alerts to let you know when your back-end servers are generating these errors.
 Review your application logs for the corresponding time to troubleshoot the problem.

 Get an aggregate of HTTP 4XX and 5XX error codes generated by the targets in your group.
 Fix back-end connection errors and drill down to identify whether if an instance or an availability zone is the source of the issue.

 With Applications Manager's AWS monitoring tool, you gain system-wide visibility into resource utilization, application performance, and operational health of your AWS infrastructure and application performance.
-You can also keep a close watch on your ECS instances through AWS ECS monitoring.
-Start monitoring your AWS environment with a 30-day free trial of Applications Manager.
+In addition, it also features the capability to keep a close watch on your ECS instances with AWS ECS monitoring and your Lambda service with AWS Lambda monitoring.